Chapter 5 : Just a Date

 I didn’t know if she was finished talking or not, but we both stayed quiet for a while as we wandered around the shop, waiting for the raining outside to end.

 “They’re stuffed somewhere in a closet in my dorm but I can’t bring myself to throw out that collection of Chocolate Frogs,” Olivia said eventually, chuckling slightly.
 She looked up at me expectantly.
 “Now, after all this talk I still don’t know anything about our mysterious Sebastian.
 Talking about your sister’s obsession doesn’t really tell me anything about you.
-What is your
+Is there a thing that makes you geek out?”

 Despite the fact that this was Sebastian’s interests I was talking about, I still felt a bit insecure saying it, hoping that Olivia wouldn’t start laughing.
 She didn’t.
 She seemed rather impressed.